 Guinness did not have an awful smell so long as we kept up with keeping him clean.
 If you want to get a wheaten terrier you need to be able to commit the time required to clean and otherwise maintain its hygiene.

-Wheaten terriers are not dogs that shed very much if at all.
+The Wheaten terrier dog breed does not shed very much, if at all.
 They have hair very much like human hair.
 While this makes them great if you want a dog but have allergies, it also means you need to take extra care of a wheaten terrier’s coat.

 Their coats will collect things around them and will become matted if they are not brushed and bathed regularly.
 The extra effort maintaining the dog’s coat is well worth not having to clean up its shed hair.

 The dog being hypoallergenic is

 Wheaten terriers are known to bark fairly often, but with Guinness this was not the case.
 For the twelve years, we had him I had not known Guinness to bark hardly at all until we got another dog.

 This may have been because our new dog made him more energetic.
 I’m not quite sure.
 When he did bark is was often just at passerby.

 Most wheaten terriers are very active, however, and like to bark.
 If you don’t want a loud dog, I would not recommend a wheaten terrier, unless you are willing to condition them to not bark.